Basankusu: Geography

 Basankusu is situated on the Lulonga River, a tributary of the Congo, at the confluence of the Lopori and Maringa Rivers.
-This location allows for transporting and receiving local goods to and from the cities of Mbandaka and Kinshasa.
-Because Basankusu is the last port of substance before the wilderness of the Lopori Basin, conservation efforts for the bonobo, use the town as a base.
+This location facilitates the transport of local goods to and from the cities of Mbandaka and Kinshasa.

+Because Basankusu is the last port of substance on the river of the Lopori Basin, conservation efforts for the bonobo, use the town as a base.

 Being slightly more than 1° north of the Equator, Basankusu has a tropical rainforest climate.
 There is no real dry season, with monthly rainfall in the town ranging between averages of 69 mm and 213 mm, with most months at the higher end of that range.
 Average high temperatures over a year are between 30 °C and 33 °C, although throughout the day a high of 37 °C is not uncommon.
 Evening lows average around 20 °C.

 Being close to a major river and enduring frequent, heavy tropical rainfall, Basankusu is prone to the damaging effects of water.
 In July, 2010, the town was affected by flooding, with 1,400 people made homeless.
 Roads, which are all non-metalled, and bridges were also affected.
 Such frequent harsh weather conditions have an effect on the quality of life for local people.
 Waterborne diseases can become more prevalent, and the transport of goods, such as food, medicine, and trade goods, becomes more difficult.